Finding the Best Correction Shoes for Bunions

 • Bunion pads – You can think of these as bandaids for your bunions.
 They are adhesive coverings that keep sensitive bunions from rubbing, chafing, and blistering against the insides of your shoes.

-• Orthotic inserts – Using orthotic inserts may help correct common foot misalignments that can lead to bunions.
+• Orthotic inserts – Using orthotic shoe inserts may help correct common foot misalignments that can lead to bunions.
 Many orthotic inserts are available over the counter and can be custom designed to fit your unique foot structure.

 • Pain relievers – Bunions can be quite painful, which can make walking very uncomfortable.
 Over-the-counter pain relievers can be tremendously helpful for managing discomfort.